Gamernaut/BMS_Visit_all_Airfields/README.md

 <h2>Interesting alternative to the Travelling Salesman Problem</h2>

 <h3>Inspiration:</h3>
 Whilst playing Falcon BMS, an F16 flight simulator, I wondered if it was possible to find the quickest/shortest route to visit every airfield in the sim once (i.e. every airbase, airstrip etc.).
-There would be no need to return to the starting airfield so it was more of a linear ruote than a circular route. <BR><BR>
+There would be no need to return to the starting airfield so it was more of a linear route than a circular route. <BR><BR>

 <h3>Techniques used:</h3>
 <ul>